-Students must have a minimum 2.8 cumulative grade point average and have completed at least one semester in residence at the University of Iowa.
+Students must have a minimum 2.8 cumulative GPAand have completed at least one semester in residence at the University of Iowa.
 Preference is given to UI participants who will have junior or senior standing during their session abroad.

-Additional cost including airfare, local housing and living expenses, visa fees and health insurance was estimated at $6950.
+Additional cost including University of Iowa administrative fees, airfare, local housing and living expenses, visa fees and health insurance was estimated at $8000.
 This does not include textbooks, out-of-pocket expenses, personal travel.

 For information on local living expenses, go here and click on the tab Practical matters; see Housing and Daily expenses.

 After applying for a Study Abroad Program, notice of withdrawal must be made in writing to University of Iowa Study Abroad.
 The date on which the letter or e-mail message is received is the date by which your costs will be calculated.
 If for any reason you withdraw after the confirmation deadline and before or during the course of the program, the amount/percentage shown in the following chart represents what you will be required to pay to the University of Iowa.